Posted on 23 Comments

 Today, I am stepping away from the “Let’s Explore v4” series about software for another topic I am asked about all the time.

-Today I will give you some tips I’ve discovered about getting the most use out of the Silhouette cutting mats.
+I want to share some tips I’ve discovered about getting the most use out of the Silhouette cutting mats.

 As a beginning Silhouette user, I do feel you go through mats and blades quicker because you are learning.
 As you practice, you will find out tricks and techniques that help you get more life out of the blades and mats.